 Justin Jefferson’s Cinderella story continues as the first-round draft choice of Minnesota

-Former LSU receiver Justin "Jets" Jefferson is the only Tigers' 2020 signed NFL draft choice so far with a fully guaranteed contract.
+Former LSU receiver Justin "Jets" Jefferson is now the highest paid non-quarterback in NFL history.
 PHOTO BY JONATHAN MAILHES

 LSU is known throughout college football as D.B.U. or Defensive Backs University because prior to the 2020 NFL draft it had six DB’s who have been first-round NFL draft choices since 2010.